Rotary Peace Poles

 Jordan Valley Park

 Located in the K-Park section of Jordan Valley Park, this peace pole features languages spoken by several of the largest immigrant groups that make up our community’s population.
 You will find the phrase “May Peace Prevail on Earth” in English, Spanish, German, Chinese (Mandarin), Vietnamese, Swahili, Russian and Arabic.
-Jordan Valley Park Peace Pole is sponsored by Downtown Rotary Club of Springfield.
+Jordan Valley Park Peace Pole is sponsored by Rotary Club of Springfield Southeast.